Listen to Audio Version of this Article

-Professional athletes and active adults are leaning more towards nutrient dense foods to enhance athletic efficiency.
+Professional athletes and healthy people everywhere are leaning more towards nutrient dense foods to enhance athletic efficiency.
 Diet plans abundant in veggies like beetroot are shown to have a substantial impact on body functions during exercise.
 In fact, beetroot juice has become one of the most popular ergogenic supplements for professional athletes.
 What makes the beet such an athletic nutritional powerhouse?

 Although there are numerous varieties of beetrroot, the most common among health-conscious people is the red beetroot.